-- All associated contract document and annexures
+- All associated contract documents and annexures

 A preamble should be a crisp and short note.
 It should only include relevant points in a brief paragraph.
-Any further detail of clause, caveats, exclusion, etc should be provided in the main document.
+Any further detail of clauses, caveats, exclusion, etc should be provided in the main document.

 The Preamble Section in Bills of Quantities (BOQs)

-Bill of Quantities (BOQs) is the one the most important document of a Tender or Contract Document.
+Bill of Quantities (BOQs) is one the most important document of a Tender or Contract Document.
 The preamble is the first section of a BOQ and it assists the reader to understand the unit price items and a high-level description of the Method of Measurement of those unit items.